Qld contaminated land search

 What is a notifiable activity?

-To complete a search, you must enter a lot/plan description.
-No browse function is available.
-A result will only return for the exact land description you enter.
+You must enter a lot/plan description.
+No browse function is available, and you will only receive a result for the exact land description you enter.

 All Queensland land description prefixes are acceptable.

-Searches on strata plans (BUP or GTP) refers to the base parcel where available.
+Searches on strata plans (Building Unit Plan or Group Title Plan) refer to the base parcel where available.

 When are the results available?

-Results are available immediately online and stored in the Confirm inbox for up to 30 calendar days.
+Results are available immediately online and stored in your Confirm inbox for up to 30 calendar days.

 How can local government get the most out of EMR and CLR searches?